-In October 2019, the Company sold an aggregate of 16,251,628 shares of its Series C convertible preferred stock at a purchase price of \$5.8148 per share for an aggregate gross purchase price of approximately \$94.5 million.
+In October 2019, the Company sold an aggregate of 8,122,963 shares of its Series C convertible preferred stock at a purchase price of \$11.63 per share for an aggregate gross purchase price of approximately \$94.5 million.
 Each share of our Series C convertible preferred stock will convert automatically into one share of our common stock upon the completion of this offering.
-The rights and preferences of the Series C convertible preferred stock are similar to those of the Series A and Series B convertible preferred stock, except that (i) the Original Issue Price for Series C convertible preferred stock is \$5.8148 per share, (ii) the holders of the Series C convertible preferred stock have preference over the Series A and Series B convertible preferred stock in the instance of a liquidation event, and (iii) the holders of a majority of the Series C convertible preferred stock, voting as a separate class are entitled to elect one member to the Company's Board of Directors.
-Also in connection with the closing, the terms of a qualified public offering requiring the conversion of all shares of the Company's convertible preferred stock into common stock were changed to be net proceeds of not less than \$50 million and a price of not less than \$6.9777 per share, subject to appropriate adjustment for any stock dividend, stock split, combination or other similar recapitalization.
+The rights and preferences of the Series C convertible preferred stock are similar to those of the Series A and Series B convertible preferred stock, except that (i) the Original Issue Price for Series C convertible preferred stock is \$11.63 per share, (ii) the holders of the Series C convertible preferred stock is \$11.63 per share, (ii) the holders of a liquidation event, and (iii) the holders of a majority of the Series C convertible preferred stock, voting as a separate class are entitled to elect one member to the Company's Board of Directors.
+Also in connection with the closing, the terms of a qualified public offering requiring the conversion of all shares of the Company's convertible preferred stock into common stock were changed to be net proceeds of not less than \$50.0 million and a price of not less than \$13.9603 per share, subject to appropriate adjustment for any stock dividend, stock split, combination or other similar recapitalization.